marzukia/blog/content/posts/demographic-analysis-census.md

 * One retail store, one supermarket, one hospitality
 * Minimum of five stores

+> **Note**: In the graphs below, 'BLW' referes to Below Living Wage.
+This number in New Zealand is $22.10 per hour which is approximately $44,000 per annum.

 ### Lower Socioeconomic

 We'll start with our representative sample of businesses which target lower socioeconomic demographics.
 These stores have goods at a lower price point than others.